marian42/wavefunctioncollapse/README.md

 # Wave Function Collapse

 An infinite, procedurally generated city, assembled out of blocks using the Wave Function Collapse algorithm with backtracking.

+Read more about this project [here](https://marian42.de/article/wfc/) and about the WFC algorithm [here](https://github.com/mxgmn/WaveFunctionCollapse).

+## Play

+Download the game on Itch.io: [https://marian42.itch.io/wfc](https://marian42.itch.io/wfc)
 Currently, there is no gameplay, you can only walk around and look at the scenery.

 Keyboard Controls: WASD for walking, Space to jump, Shift to run, Ctrl to jetpack.